 Sugata Mitra’s Hole in the Wall experiment illustrates brilliantly what children can do with the right tools.
 Of course there is learning that requires teachers, but we should know when to get involved and when to step back as children learn.

 That is why when it comes to learning using tablets we need a new pedagogy.
-I don’t want my students to read a chapter on Tourism in Ireland and then answer what are basically comprehension questions.
-I want them to write the chapter themselves.
+I don’t want my students to just read a chapter on Tourism in Ireland and then answer comprehension questions (although that is important).
+I want them to add to the chapter themselves.
 I want them to source data, construct interpretations of it (graphs, charts, maps, analyses) and write their own report on what they have learned.
-To do this, they do not need an eBook.
+To do this, they do not need more than an eBook.
 All they need is a tablet and the internet.

 I want stiudents to be able to learn at their pace.
 Tablets facilitate this.
 They give every child access to ICT as a level they can handle.
 A major buzz word in education nowadays is ‘differentiation’.
 But I’m with Phil Beadle on this – it’s nice in theory but it’s just not realistic.
 Tablets solve this problem.
 They are a one-stop shop for personalized learning.

 But there is a problem with this idea that is not so easy to address.
 We want children to leave school with 21st Century skills but there are many teachers who do not have these skills themselves.
 Teachers need to become expert in them.